logo

 Weblog & News

-Sacramento Contra Dance featured Local Honey Band Tom and Mary Kay Aufrance and Bob Kastelic with Caller Lynn Ackerson
+Sacramento Contra Dance features Local Honey Band Tom and Mary Kay Aufrance and Bob Kastelic with Caller Susan Pleck.

 Next, it's off to Reno Contra Dance!
 Join the fun!
 Contra dancing is energetic and a Super Way Cool way to meet people!

-Sacramento Dancers: A free newcomer's orientation is at 7:30, great for people new to contra dancing, or with some experience, or rusty with their dance moves.
+A free newcomer's orientation is always offered at the start of every evening, which is great for people new to contra dancing or rusty with their dance moves.
 Experienced dancers are welcome to come help the newcomers learn.
-The dance is 8:00PM to 11:00PM, and costs $10 adults, $8 college students with ID, $5 high school students with ID, $25 maximum for families.
-There is a potluck snack at break, so please bring something to share.
+Plus, there is usually a potluck snack at break, so feel free to bring something to share.
 The dances get progressively more complicated as the evening goes on, so coming early will get you the experience and skills before the later dances.

 We're really making honey, too!